simon-ritchie/apysc/docstring_markdowns/apysc/_display/css_interface.md

 ### `_initialize_css_if_not_initialized` method docstring

-Initialize the _css attribute if it hasn't been initialized yet.
+Initialize the _css attribute if this interface does not initialize it yet.

 ### `_make_snapshot` method docstring